marjoleinF/workshop-ECPA15/README.md

 The file 'Fitting-trees-in-R.pdf' contains R code, instructions, results and explanations.

-Files with the extensions '.txt' contain the data for replicating the examples.
+Files ending with '.txt' contain the data for replicating the examples.